Computational-Ocularscience/KinemaNet/README.md

 ```

 ## III.
 Validation Datesets with Known Ground Truths

+For evaluating the accuracy of model estimates, 1) synthetic deforming sequences were generated with known ground truth deformation fields; and 2) computational material models of deforming rubber specimen were developed where ground truth strain tensor at each material locations were available.

 ### A. Specklegen for Synthetic Deforming Sequence Generation

-We generate multi-frame synthetic speckle pattern image sequences and ground-truth flows that represent the underlying deformation of the sequence.
+We generated multi-frame synthetic speckle pattern image sequences and ground-truth flows that represent the underlying deformation of the sequence.
 Each sequence has a unique reference pattern and contains between 9,000 and 11,000 randomly generated ellipses of varying sizes, with major and minor axes ranging from 7 to 30 pixels.
 These ellipses are fully filled with random gray scale intensity gradients ranging from 0 to 255.

 We then backward warp each unique pattern with smooth and randomly generated spatial random deformation fields to generate deforming sequences.
 The random deformation fields are generated using [GSTools](https://gmd.copernicus.org/articles/15/3161/2022/), a library which uses
 covariance model to generate spatial random fields.